top of page

 Australia India Joint Impact Assessment of Critical Technologies for Peace and Stability

-On 5 November, Australia’s Foreign Minister Senator Penny Wong announced in a joint press statement with the Indian Minister for External Affairs S Jaishankar that the Australian National University (ANU) had been awarded a grant to lead a project under the Australia India Cyber and Critical Technologies Partnership (AICCTP).
+On 5 November 2024, Australia’s Foreign Minister Senator Penny Wong announced in a joint press statement with the Indian Minister for External Affairs S Jaishankar that the Australian National University (ANU) had been awarded a grant to lead a project under the Australia India Cyber and Critical Technologies Partnership (AICCTP).
 Co-leader of the grant will be InKlude Labs in Bengaluru.
-Researchers involved in the work also come from the Social Cyber Institute, Arizona State University, Southern Cross University, Blended Learning International and the Royal Melbourne Institute of Technology.
+Researchers involved in the work also come from the Takshashila Institution, the Social Cyber Institute, Arizona State University, Southern Cross University, Blended Learning International and RMIT University.

 On 29 November, the project team held a formal launch of the project.
 It will promote the first bilateral joint assessments of critical technologies affecting international security.
 Such joint assessments have been common among longstanding strategic allies but rarely involved two countries that are in early stages of building a strategic partnership like Australia and India.